Nodirbek75/Balance-Tracker/README.md

 # Balance Tracker
-Balance Tracker app built with the MERN stack along with Redux for state management, Paspport.js for authentication,Bootstrap and Scss.
+Balance Tracker app built with the MERN stack along with Redux for state management, Paspport.js for authentication, Bootstrap and Scss.

 ## Quick Start
 Add your MONGO_URI to the keys.js file in config folder.